webaverse/api-backend/README.md

 # *.exokit.org backend code

-This code is not licensed or supported.
+This code is here for reference but not supported.